 \begin{lemma} If a group $G$ has a presentation

 then $G$ is multifold-factorizable. \end{lemma}

-\textit{Proof.} It is clear that the group $G$ is the semidirect product of $C_4\times C_4$ with a cyclic group $C_3$.
-Since $|G|=48$ and $\Omega(48)=5$, By Corollary \ref{corollary_prime_index} it is sufficient for us to prove that the group $G$ has factorizations of the forms $(2,2,2,3,2)$ and $(2,2,3,2,2)$.
-Since the subgroup $V=\gr(a^2,b^2)$ is a normal subgroup of $G$ and the factor group $G/V$ has a (2,2,3)-factorization, it follows by Lemma \ref{lemma_SimpleGeneral}(\ref{normal_subgroup}) that the group $G$ has factorizations of the form $(2,2,3,2,2)$.
+\begin{proof} It is clear that the group $G$ is the semidirect product of $C_4\times C_4$ with a cyclic group $C_3$.
+Since $|G|=48$ and $\Omega(48)=5$, it is sufficient by Corollary \ref{corollary_prime_index} to prove that $G$ has factorizations of the forms $(2,2,2,3,2)$ and $(2,2,3,2,2)$.
+Since the subgroup $V=\gr(a^2,b^2)$ is a normal subgroup of $G$ and the factor group $G/V$ has a $(2,2,3)$-factorization, it follows by Lemma \ref{lemma_SimpleGeneral}(\ref{normal_subgroup}) that the group $G$ has a factorization of the form $(2,2,3,2,2)$.

-It remains for us to find a $(2,2,2,3,2)$-factorization.
-In order to simplify our computations, we will use group algebras.
-Let $K[G]$ be a group algebra of the group $G$ over a field $K$.
-Let $X$ be a subset of $G$.
-We define $f(X)$ by